-The Enterprise Investment Scheme (EIS) was introduced in the UK more than 20 years ago, as a series of tax reliefs designed to encourage investment in smaller, private British businesses.
+The Enterprise Investment Scheme (EIS) was introduced in the UK almost 30 years ago, as a series of tax reliefs designed to encourage investment in smaller, private British businesses.

 Investment in companies that are not listed on a stock exchange can lead to a higher risk of loss, and it may also be difficult to realise or sell that investment, so EIS was designed to offer incentives to investors to counter those risks.

-The scheme, launched in 1994, has always offered significant reliefs for investors – and its sister initiative, the Seed Enterprise Investment Scheme (SEIS), launched in 2012 to attract investment for start-ups, is even more generous –both schemes have proved increasingly popular in recent years.
-By the end of the 2014/15 tax year, a cumulative total of more than £14billion had been invested under the scheme into 25,000 companies; in that year alone, more than £1.8billion was invested under EIS.
+The scheme, launched in 1994, has always offered significant reliefs for investors – and its sister initiative, the Seed Enterprise Investment Scheme (SEIS), launched in 2012 to attract investment for start-ups, is even more generous.
+Both schemes have proved increasingly popular in recent years.
+By the end of the 2021/22 tax year, a cumulative total of more than £30billion had been invested under the scheme into 53,000 companies; in that year alone, more than £2.3billion was invested under EIS.

 What reliefs are available under the EIS?

-- The main tax relief is that 30% of your investment can be immediately claimed back from HMRC against your Income Tax liaiblity (this goes up to 50% under the SEIS scheme).
-Although there is no minimum amount an investor can invest in any one company, there is a maximum investment of up to £1million per investor, per year (or £100,000 per investor per year for SEIS investments) – potentially leading to a reduction in an investor’s income tax liability of £300,000.
+The main tax relief is that 30% of your investment can be immediately claimed back from HMRC if you have sufficient Income Tax liability to absorb it.
+Although there is no minimum amount an investor can invest in any one company, there is a maximum investment of up to £1million per investor, per year (or up to £2m in Knowledge Intensive Companies (KICs))– potentially leading to a reduction in an investor’s income tax liability of £300,000 (£600,000 for KIC’s).

-- An investor is able to ‘carry back’ all or part of their investment to the preceding tax year, provided that by doing so they do not exceed the limit for that year.
-In effect, this would mean that an investor could, for example, invest in £2million of EIS shares in 2016/17, and carry back £1million of that investment to 2015/16.
+An investor is able to ‘carry back’ all or part of their investment to the preceding tax year, provided that by doing so they do not exceed the limit for that year.
+In effect, this would mean that an investor could, for example, invest in £2million of EIS shares in 2022/23, and carry back £1million of that investment to 2021/22.
+However, investors cannot carry forward their EIS relief.

-- CGT can be deferred if capital proceeds realised from any other asset are invested in EIS shares, where disposal of that asset was less than a year before the EIS investment, or less than three years after it.
-The relief is limited to the amount being invested into the EIS qualifying company
+- CGT can be deferred if capital proceeds realised from any other asset disposal are invested in EIS shares, where the EIS investment was less than a year before the disposal, or less than three years after it.
+The relief is limited to the amount being invested into the EIS qualifying company.

 - If an investor disposes of their EIS shares at a loss, that loss can be offset against capital gains in the year of disposal or income in the year of disposal or in the preceding year.
 This could potentially limit a total loss to 38.5% of any original investment, assuming that the investor pays income tax at 45%.

-- EIS shares that have been held for at least two years at the time of death will attract full relief for Inheritance Tax purposes and would therefore not be chargeable to inheritance tax.
+- EIS shares that have been held for at least two years at the time of death stand to attract full relief for Inheritance Tax purposes and their value would therefore not be chargeable to inheritance tax.

 - UK resident non-UK domiciled individuals who claim the remittance basis can remit foreign untaxed income or gains to the UK to invest in EIS qualifying companies.
 This should normally be possible without triggering a UK tax charge on the funds being remitted to the UK.